andryou/scriptsafe/readme.md

 # ScriptSafe
-A Chrome extension that gives users control of the web and more secure browsing while emphasizing simplicity and intuitiveness.
+A browser extension that gives users control of the web and more secure browsing while emphasizing simplicity and intuitiveness.

 **Install from the Chrome Web Store: https://chrome.google.com/webstore/detail/scriptsafe/oiigbmnaadbkfbmpbfijlflahbdbdgdf**

+**Install from Opera Add-ons: https://addons.opera.com/en/extensions/details/scriptsafe/**

 More information (quick start, feature list, domain expressions/examples, and more) here: **https://www.andryou.com/scriptsafe/**